 Just like any country accents will vary but the thick Scottish accent can be hard to understand if you’re not used to it.
 It’s something to be mindful of and just let them know if you’re struggling to understand.

 English is the main language, however, the Celtic language of Gaelic is still spoken throughout Scotland and it is considered the founding language of the country.
 Don’t be surprised when you see bilingual road signs, discover the tv channel dedicated to Gaelic or hear people speaking it in the Highlands.

 Paying With Debit and Credit Cards

-Paying buy card is widely accepted through out the country.
+Paying by card is widely accepted throughout the country.
 Visa and Mastercard are the most accepted cards, major retailers will accept American Express.
 Make sure you have a Visa or Mastercard with you when you travel.

 Scotland’s Highlands and Islands are known throughout the world for their stunning beauty and has many visitors every single year.
 This is great for Scotland, as its economy thrives on tourism and it brings great support for the small businesses in rural areas.

 However, we need to support responsible tourism and minimise our negative impacts on the environment and local communities.
 This is something that we learn over time while travelling and being conscious about it builds the habits over time.

 Taking care of the landscape mostly comes down to common sense, such as leaving sites how you found them, taking litter away and not dropping waste that conflicts with the natural ecosystem.

 Or designing your trip carefully so that you’re leaving a positive footprint in Scotland.
 For example, instead of a big tour group opt for smaller organised tours like Rabbies who average about 10 people per group.

 Instead of booking accommodation with Airbnb, see if you can book with the accommodation directly so they are getting money to support their small business.